WhatsApp Chat Book Appointment

 Types of Colorectal Cancer

-• Mucinous Adenocarcinoma and Signet-Ring Cell Carcinoma: These are subtypes of adenocarcinoma that tend to be more aggressive.
+• Adenocarcinoma: It is the most common of all and it arises out of the glands that produce mucus.
+Mucinous Adenocarcinoma and Signet-Ring Cell Carcinoma: These are forms of adenocarcinoma that are more aggressive.

-• Neuroendocrine Variants: These are rare types.
-Neuroendocrine tumors generally grow slowly, while neuroendocrine carcinomas are aggressive.
+• Neuroendocrine Variants: Rare varieties.
+Neuroendocrine tumours tend to grow slowly, whereas neuroendocrine carcinomas are aggressive.

-• Lymphomas or Gastrointestinal Stromal Tumors (GISTs): These are uncommon but can occur in the colon or rectum.
+• Lymphomas or Gastrointestinal Stromal tumours (GISTs): This is rare but may be found in the colon or rectum.

 Understanding Risk Factors

-• Family History: A family history of colorectal cancer or polyps increases your risk compared to the general population.
-Inherited genetic syndromes can also significantly escalate the risk.
+• Family History: The presence of a family history of colorectal cancer or polyps predisposes you to colorectal cancer more than the general population.
+Genetic syndromes may also pose a great danger when inherited.

-• Inflammatory Bowel Disease (IBD): A history of ulcerative colitis and Crohn’s disease increases the chances of colorectal cancer.
+• Inflammatory Bowel Disease (IBD): A history of ulcerative colitis and Crohn’s disease is a risk factor that leads to colorectal cancer.

 Prevention and Screening